ziadat69/Ansible/README.md

 6) Loops: Use loops in playbooks to perform repetitive tasks, such as copying or moving multiple files.
 Define a list of items with source and destination paths and iterate over them to apply actions across multiple files.
 Customize loop behavior with loop_control for better control over variable names and iterations

-7) Conditionals: Utilize conditionals in playbooks to execute tasks based on specific conditions.
-Check the status of services and perform actions only if certain conditions are met.
-Register results of tasks and use them in subsequent tasks to create dependencies and conditional workflows
+7) Conditionals: Use conditionals to execute tasks based on specific conditions, such as checking the status of services or the output of commands.
+Register results of tasks and use them in subsequent tasks to create dependencies and conditional workflows.
+Utilize facts to make decisions based on system information, and implement handlers to respond to changes triggered by conditional tasks.